sc-shakyawijerathne/xmcloud-starter-js/.github/DMZ-WORKFLOW.md

 This workflow uses **defense in depth** with two validation layers:

 1. **PR Validation** (before merge to dmz):
-   - Checks if branch is based on latest main
+   - Checks if PR can be squash merged without conflicts
    - Runs lint, format, type-check, build, tests
    - Catches issues early, before they reach dmz
    - Provides fast feedback to developers